dawud-b/soccer_game/README.md

 ## ✨ Features

+- **Single Player Mode** - Single player mode to play against an AI.
+No need to input an IP address!
 - **Multiplayer Gameplay** – Connect with a friend over a local network to compete in real-time.
 - **Live Field Visualization** – ASCII-based field updates after every move to show player positions and ball location.
 - **Simple Controls** – Input numbers (1–6) to pass, shoot, or defend.